ChristianSiebke/DReaM-Driver-Reaction-Model/DoxyGen/Function/Markdown/Simulation/Development/FrameworkModules.md

 * **Trigger:** This manipulator can be triggered by any detector.
 This has to be parameterized in scenario configuration (see [Input/Output documentation](\ref io_input_scenario)).

-* ** Event: ** Creates and event of type ComponentChangeEvent for the specified component name.
+* **Event:** Creates an event of type ComponentChangeEvent for the specified component name.

 * **Configuration:**
 ```xml
 <Action name="ExampleComponentStateChangeManipulator">
 	<UserDefined>